ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/basics.dotnet.markdown

 ### Example I

-Let's execute our first query and return all employees from Northwind database.
+Let's execute our first query and return all the employees from the Northwind database.
 To do that, we need to have a [document store](../../client-api/what-is-a-document-store) and [opened session](../../client-api/session/opening-a-session) and specify a [collection](../../client-api/faq/what-is-a-collection) type that we want to query (in our case `Employees`) by passing `Employee` as a generic parameter to the `Query` method:

 {CODE-TABS}
 {CODE-TAB:csharp:Sync basics_0_0@Indexes\Querying\Basics.cs /}